Topics covered

 How does PTO accrual work?

-PTO accruals don’t have a one-size-fits-all approach.
+PTO accruals don’t have a one-size-fits-all approach, especially in an age where hybrid and remote-work situations may factor into time-off policies.
 Consider these accrual types and options as you evaluate your policy.

 Accrual rates

-Certain organizations may calculate PTO differently, and the rate may vary based on an employee’s:
+Certain organizations may calculate PTO accrual differently, and the rate may vary based on an employee’s:

 - tenure